Range Rules and Safety Polices

 • No hunting is allowed on the range.

 • DO NOT fire shotguns rounds of any type into the backer boards.
-Shotgun use is limited to Pit 1C only.

-• Do not drive off road at anytime.
+• Do not drive off road at any time.

 • Ammunition or loaded magazines are prohibited in any of the designated safety areas.